alexzorin/authy/README.md

 ### authy-export
 This program will enrol itself as an additional device on your Authy account and export all of your TOTP tokens in [Key URI Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

+**Installation**

+Of course, `go` must be installed and set up, with `$GOPATH/bin` in your `$PATH`.

+Go 1.12 or higher is required.
+If you have a version lower than 1.12, first install 1.12 by doing.

+1. `go get golang.org/dl/go1.12.7`
+2. `go1.12.7 download`

+Then, in the following instructions, replace `go` with `go1.12.7`.

+Next, install `authy-export` by running `go get github.com/alexzorin/authy/cmd/authy-export`.

 **To use it:**

 1. Run `authy-export`